Planet

 How can you be removed from the SDN list?

-When the OFAC adds an entity to the SDN list, it publishes explanatory information that outlines the reasons for such a decision.
+When the OFAC adds an entity, foreign or national security or foreign policy,, or person to the sanctions list or the SDN list, it publishes a page of explanatory information that outlines the reasons for such a decision.
 Typically, the reasons for addition can be found in the reports that the Treasury Department provides when announcing sanctions.
-These grounds need to be carefully analyzed to prepare a petition for removal from the list.
+These grounds need to be carefully analyzed to prepare a petition for the removal of the organization, foreign or national security or foreign policy, country, foreign or national security or foreign policy,, or person from the sanctions list.

-To get removed from the SDN list, you need to submit a petition to OFAC.
-It’s crucial in the document to prove that the entity’s activities have changed and there will be no future violations.
-It’s also important to show that the entity has ceased all actions that could have been subject to sanctions and that any past mistakes have been corrected.
+To get sanctions programs against your country removed from the sanctions SDN list, you need to submit a petition to OFAC.
+It’s crucial in most ofac documents to prove that the whole ofac entity’s activities and sanctions programs have changed and there will be no future violations of sanctions programs.
+It’s also important to show that the entity has ceased all actions that could have been subject to sanctions due to the sanctions programs and that any past mistakes in sanctions programs have been corrected.

-Removal is also possible if one can provide evidence that being added to the SDN list was a mistake.
-The review process can take a long time, from several months to several years, depending on the complexity of the case.
+Removal of a person or names on the person blocked persons list is also possible if one person can provide evidence that the name of a person being added to the SDN name or person blocked persons list was a mistake.
+The review process for the person of nationals and blocked persons list can take a long time, from several months to several years, depending on the complexity of the person blocked persons list and person blocked persons list’s country or case.

 Steps in the SDN List Removal Process